-The RSHE policy seeks to:
+This policy aims to:

-- explain what RSHE is - set out how LaceyField intends to equip children with knowledge that will enable them to make informed decisions about their wellbeing, health and relationships and to build their self-efficacy. - explain the schemes of work used at LaceyField to support the teaching and learning of RSHE. - outline who is responsible for developing RSHE at LaceyField; including the monitoring and evaluation of the curriculum. - explain what is taught as part of health education. - explain the right to withdraw (from sex education).
+- set out how LaceyField intends to equip children with knowledge that will enable them to make informed decisions about their wellbeing, health and relationships and to build their self-efficacy. - explain the schemes of work used at LaceyField to support the teaching and learning of RSHE. - outline who is responsible for developing RSHE at LaceyField; including the monitoring and evaluation of the curriculum. - explain what is taught as part of health education. - explain the right to withdraw (from sex education).